neuhausler/nuclide-remote/README.md

 # nuclide-remote
-Nuclide-remote in a Docker container enables remote editing using Nuclide.
+The Nuclide-remote Docker container enables remote editing with Nuclide.
 Further documentation can be found at: http://nuclide.io/docs/remote/

-## Running
+### Running

-Communication between Nuclide and Nuclide-remote happens over 2 ports:
+Communication between Nuclide and Nuclide-remote uses 2 ports:
 - ssh/23: needed to start nuclide remote inside Docker container
-- 9090: Nuclide communication channel
+- 9090: the Nuclide communication channel

 ### Example

-Lets set up access to a project at `/home/test/hello-world` on a remote host on `192.100.01.10`.
+Setup access to a project at `/home/test/hello-world` on a remote host on `192.100.01.10`.
-We run ssh over port 9091 and use 9090 for communication.
+Ssh will be run over port `9091` and `9090` will be used by Nuclide for communication.

-On remote host start Docker container:
+On the remote host start this Docker container with:

     sudo docker run -d -p 9090:9090 -p 9091:22 -v /home/test/hello-world:/hello-world marcel/nuclide-remote

-On the local machine start Nuclide and select *Packages/Connect..* and enter connection information:
+On the local machine start Nuclide, select *Packages/Connect..* and enter connection information:

 - Username: *root*
 - Server: *192.100.01.10*